lucasschneider/mpl-koha-patch-WE/docs/README.md

   <dd>This link is used to automatically select all of the necessary options when downloading upcoming event data for Madison Public Libraries.
 This link is only relevant to the Print-copy/Web Services Page who works at MPL-Central.</dd>
 </dl>

-Currently, the bookmark links available are as follows:
+Currently, the default bookmark links available are as follows:

 1. Koha--Checkin
 2. Koha--Checkout